shopware5/devdocs/source/designers-guide/getting-started/index.md

 If you want to edit a specific store section inside your new template, you would __extend__ the already existing files that the `Bare` theme provides.
 In order to do that, you have to __maintain the same directory structure__ that the `Bare` theme uses.

 So, for instance, if you would like to modify the `header`, you would want to recreate the specific directory structure in order to be able to overwrite or extend the already existing elements.
-The frontend header in the `shop-navigation.tpl` file (which is later included into the `index.tpl`) is located inside the `Frontend/Index` folder.
+The frontend header in the `shop-navigation.tpl` file (which is later included into the `index.tpl`) is located inside the `Frontend/Index` directory.

 This is how your template directory should look like.
 ```